sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (15s)

-> "How does dynamic loading work?
-Two layers.
+> "Let me show you the architecture.
+There are **two layers** — and this distinction matters.
 >
-> First, **orchestration**: Router decides *which skill* to attach.
-Orchestrator puts it in `container.skills`.
+> **Layer 1: Orchestration.** *Your app* decides which skill to attach.
+Router analyzes the transcript, picks the skill, orchestrator puts it in `container.skills`.
 >
-> Second, **progressive disclosure**: Within the attached skill, Claude loads only the files the conversation needs.
+> **Layer 2: Progressive disclosure.** *Claude* decides which files to read within that skill.
+Only what the conversation needs — not everything.
 >
-> The agent isn't the model — it's the orchestration.
-Deciding what knowledge to load, and when."
+> This is the key insight: **The agent isn't Claude.
+The agent is your orchestration** — deciding what knowledge to load, and when."

 ---